hapijs/wreck/README.md

        object, which is a readable stream that has "ended" and contains no more data to read.
     - `payload` - The payload in the form of a Buffer or (optionally) parsed JavaScript object (JSON).

-Thows any error that may have occurred during handling of the request or a Boom error object if the response has an error status code (i.e. 4xx or 5xx).
+Throws any error that may have occurred during handling of the request or a Boom error object if the response has an error status code (i.e. 4xx or 5xx).
 If the error is a boom error object it will have the following properties in addition to the standard boom
 properties:
     - `data.isResponseError` - boolean, indicates if the error is a result of an error response status code